slatedocs/slate/source/includes/stackpath/_waf.md

 `owaspThreats.localFileInclusion`<br/>*boolean* | Block requests suspected of a Local File Inclusion attempt.
 Local File Inclusion attempts seek to exploit vulnerabilities in a Web application to execute potentially harmful scripts on your servers.
 `owaspThreats.commonWebApplicationVulnerabilities`<br/>*boolean* | Block attempts to access and potentially harm your servers through common backdoors, such as common control panels, configuration scripts etc. which may be accessible to unwanted users.
 `owaspThreats.webShellExecutionAttempt`<br/>*boolean* | Block requests suspected of Web shell attempts.
 A Web shell is a script that can be uploaded to a Web server to enable remote administration of the machine.
 Infected Web servers can either be internet-facing or internal to the network, where the Web shell is used to further pivot to internal hosts.
-`owaspThreats.protocolAttack`<br/>*boolean* | Block requests suspected of Response header injection attempts.
-Response header injection attempts to inject a header via insufficient user input sanitation.
+`owaspThreats.protocolAttack`<br/>*boolean* | Block requests suspected of being a protocol attack attempt.
+Protocol attacks attempt to inject and manipulate headers or query parameters via insufficient user input sanitation.
 `owaspThreats.csrf`<br/>*boolean* | StackPath WAF will generate a CSRF token that is added to forms.
 Requests without a valid CSRF token will be blocked.
 `owaspThreats.openRedirect`<br/>*boolean* | Block requests suspected of being an Open Redirect attempt.
 Open Redirect attempts to exploit vulnerabilities in a Web application to redirect a user to a new website without any validation of the target of redirect.
 `owaspThreats.shellInjection`<br/>*boolean* | Block requests suspected of being a shell injection attack attempt.
 Shell Injection is an attack in which the goal is execution of arbitrary commands on the host operating system via a vulnerable application.
 Command injection attacks are possible when an application passes unsafe user supplied data (forms, cookies, HTTP headers etc.) to a system shell.